-If that does not work, fill out a copy of the CMU Course Late Add Form and bring it to a lecture to get the instructor’s signature.
+If that does not work, fill out a copy of the CMU Course Late Add Form and email it to the course instructor.
 (You’ll need to additional signatures to complete and submit the form.)

 You are expected to complete your work and submit all assignments well before the deadline.

-Assignments must be submitted by 11:59pm on the due date, according to the Diderot server timestamp (or Google’s email timestamp, if submitted by email).
+Assignments must be submitted by 11:59pm on the due date, according to the server timestamp.
 There is no grace period given for assignments submitted late, even by a few seconds.
 In the event that there is a larger error than just standard slowness (i.e., if our grading server goes down right before the deadline), we will extend things accordingly.

 Each student is permitted 5 late days they may use over the course of the semester, using no more than 2 late days on each assignment.
 After the two late days on each assignment, or after you have used the five late days, you will receive zero credit for the assignment.
 Late days may only be used for the homework assignments, not for the tutorial or final project.

-Our homeworks are graded automatically; if you suspect there is an error then please notify the course staff via Diderot (not email).
+Our homeworks are graded automatically; if you suspect there is an error then please notify the course staff.

 We understand that circumstances beyond your control may prevent you from being able to complete coursework.
 If this happens, please contact the Office of the Dean of Students, who are best suited to supporting you in a time of crisis.

 With a note from the Dean’s office, we can adjust course deadlines to help you through your trying times.
 You must inform us (by email) of your intention to seek a Dean’s note as early as possible; you do not need to provide us with a reason.

 Deadline adjustments are suitable when a few days is enough; if you need to take more time away, discuss your options with an academic dean.